Included in this guide are all the application forms you may need when building a new home in our beautiful Shire.

 There are numerous hard waste disposal options available to residents.
 To find out more, visit the website's Hard Waste section.

 Council operates tips, or transfer stations, in four locations across the Shire: Lardner, Trafalgar, Neerim South and Erica.

 For more information including tip locations, opening times, charges and disposable items, visit the Tip Information section of this website.

 Paying Your Rates

 There are multiple options for rates payments which are all outlined on your quarterly notice.
-If you would like to have your rates deducted from your bank account via direct debit, please complete and sign the direct debit form(DOCX, 907KB).
+If you would like to have your rates deducted from your bank account via direct debit, please complete the direct debit request form.

 Payments can be deducted fortnightly, monthly or quarterly and are taken out on a set date.
 Any changes to your direct debit payments can be requested via email to email@example.com or a new form can be completed.

 You will most likely need to update the postal address for your new home.
 Once you’ve moved in, please complete the change of address form to ensure we’re sending your mail to the right place.